-- the use of “green” financial resources contributes to reducing the carbon footprint,
+- Using “green” financial resources that contribute to reducing the carbon footprint

-From 1 January 2023, the taxonomy is intended to create a coherent and Europe-wide uniform framework for the allocation of investment funds.
-And not only for capital market-oriented companies but also for companies of all sizes.
-Although the regulation excludes small and medium-sized enterprises (SMEs), they are certainly covered by the supply chains.
+Since 1 January 2023, the taxonomy has been aiming to create a coherent and Europe-wide uniform framework for the allocation of investment funds, not only for capital market-oriented companies but for companies of all sizes.
+Although the regulation excludes small and medium-sized enterprises (SMEs), they are certainly covered by their supply chains.

-How or what is considered a sustainable economic activity is classified in the Taxonomy Regulation.
-Sustainable economic activities contribute to the achievement of the six EU environmental goals:
+The Taxonomy Regulation classifies what is considered a sustainable economic activity.
+More explicitly, sustainable economic activities contribute to the achievement of the six EU climate and environmental goals:

 - Climate protection